davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Getting picked up for a demo crew while burying my cat Minerva.

 ## 1989

-Everything Pool played Antenna club in Memphis.
+Everything Tool played Antenna club in Memphis.

 Saw Meat Puppets in Nashville.
 Cantrell's?

+Everything Tool played an Irish bar in Memphis, it was extra cold.

 Grifters at Snake Snatch.

 Royal Trux at Snake Snatch.

+Everything Tool played The Library with Sex Clark Five.

+Everything Tool played The Library with The Silos.

+I did mushrooms, other people took acid.

+Saw the Melvins at The Library.

-Fell off the Lingbranch, went backpacking the next day.
+Fell off the Longbranch, went backpacking the next day.

 Broke my leg?

+Went to Hawkeye's for my first beer in a month.

+Fell while walking with crutches.

+Stepped in dog shit leaving a Halloween party with Al, Jason, and Rick.

+Drove to New York City with Al.

 ## 1990

-Everything Tool played an Irish bar in Memphis, it was extra cold.

 Snake Oil played Arnold's with Flat Duo Jets.

 ## 1991